ByteVenture/idm-trial-reset/README.md

 # IDM Trial Reset Tool (v6.42 Build 23) - November 2024

-The **IDM Trial Reset Tool** is a powerful utility designed for educational and informational purposes, allowing users to reset the trial period of **Internet Download Manager (IDM)**.
-This tool helps extend the IDM trial period without violating any software cracking practices, making it a great solution for users who want to evaluate IDM over an extended time before committing to a purchase.
+The **IDM Trial Reset Tool** is a powerful utility designed for educational and informational purposes, allowing users to **reset the trial period of Internet Download Manager (IDM)**.
+This tool helps **extend the IDM trial period** without violating any software cracking practices, making it a great solution for users who want to evaluate IDM over an extended time before committing to a purchase.
 Remember, using this tool should comply with legal standards, and the best way to support IDM is by purchasing a license once you've decided on its long-term use.

 ## About IDM Trial Reset Tool

-Internet Download Manager, or IDM, is one of the most popular download managers available, known for its fast download speeds, ease of use, and extensive support across various websites.
+**Internet Download Manager** (IDM) is one of the most popular download managers available, known for its fast download speeds, ease of use, and extensive support across various websites.
 However, IDM comes with a 30-day free trial period, after which users are required to purchase a license.
-For those who want to continue evaluating IDM without interruption, the **IDM Trial Reset Tool** provides a solution to reset the trial period without permanently altering the software.
+For those who want to continue evaluating IDM without interruption, the **IDM Trial Reset Tool** provides a solution to **reset the trial period** without permanently altering the software.

 This tool can help in the following ways:
-- **Reset the IDM trial period** – allowing users to get additional days for testing.
+- **Reset the IDM trial period manually** – allowing users to get additional days for testing.
 - **Support for all IDM versions** – whether you’re using the latest or an older version.
 - **Educational insight** – helps in understanding trial mechanisms and registry adjustments used by some software.

 ## Key Features

+- **IDM Trial Reset Download**: Easily download the tool to reset your IDM trial period.
-- **Reset IDM Trial Period**: Reset the trial period in IDM and fix any issues with blocked, fake, or expired serials.
+- **Reset IDM 30 Days Trial**: Extend the trial period to test IDM longer.
+- **IDM Reset Trial Tool**: Works with IDM 2022, IDM 2023, and IDM 2024.
+- **Free Download IDM Trial Reset**: This tool is free to download for educational use.
-- **Registry Support**: Adjusts IDM’s registry entries to reset the trial, offering a fresh trial period without reinstallation.
+- **Registry Support**: Adjusts IDM’s registry entries to **reset the trial period** without reinstallation.
-- **Wide Version Compatibility**: Works with IDM 2022, IDM 2023, and the latest IDM version 2024.
-- **User-Friendly Interface**: Simple interface, making it easy to reset IDM’s trial period with a few clicks.
+- **IDM Automatic Trial Reset**: Set up the tool for automatic trial resets without manual intervention.

 ## Screenshots